JdeRobot/RoboticsAcademy/docs/_pages/exercises/IndustrialRobots/machine_vision.md

 ```

 ## How to run the exercise
-TO launch the exercise, open a terminal windows, navigate to navigate to `machine_vision` folder inside `exercises` folder and execute following command:
+TO launch the exercise, open a terminal windows, navigate to `machine_vision` folder inside `exercises` folder and execute following command:
 ```bash
 roslaunch machine_vision.launch
 ```
 Three different windows will pop up:
 - **Gazebo simulator**: A warehouse environment with a industrial robot(robot arm and gripper), multiple objects, two kinect cameras, a conveyor, a table and a box will be shown in Gazebo.
 - **Rviz**: Robot arm, cameras, model of objects, the pointcloud of fixed camera and the octomap build from the pointcloud of camera on robot will be shown in Rviz.
-- **Industrial robot teleoperator**: A GUI which provideds following functionalities:
+- **Industrial robot teleoperator**: A GUI which provides following functionalities:
     - A Forward Kinematics teleoperator providing sliders to change the angle of each joint of the robot arm and the gripper.
 The limits of each joints are shown in the two sides of the slider.
 The true angle of the joints are shown in the text box beside the sliders.
     - An Inverse Kinematics teleoperator allowing users to set the desired end effector pose.
         - Plan button can plan the trajectory to the desired pose
-        - Excute button can make the robot execute the planned trajectory
+        - Execute button can make the robot execute the planned trajectory
         - Plan & Execute button is the integration of last two buttons
         - Stop button allows users to stop the robot
         - Back to home button can make the robot move back to home pose